rorymcginnis1/chat-box/README.md

 can run it.
 Simply copy the code and paste it in colab and upload the response.json file.

-# Video demo of ChatBox using google collab
+# Video demo of ChatBox using google Colab